The National Leadership Program: Fellowship in Entertainment and News Media

 We are looking for creative, results-driven individuals who want to learn about the inner workings of the entertainment industry and disability representation.
-Apprentices should value hands-on experience, and be passionate about film and television.
-While no formal entertainment experience is required, this Apprenticeship is best suited for individuals with some basic knowledge and/or experience in entertainment (i.e., classes, student films, freelance work, etc.)
+Fellows should value hands-on experience, and be passionate about film and television.
+While no formal entertainment experience is required, this Fellowship is best suited for individuals with some basic knowledge and/or experience in entertainment (i.e., classes, student films, freelance work, etc.)

-The Apprentices will work closely with our Entertainment and News Media team and our National Leadership Program Director.
+The Fellows will work closely with our Entertainment and News Media team and our National Leadership Program Senior Manager.
 Individual projects will be assigned based on an individual’s unique skill set and their own ability to “bring something to the table.”

-Entertainment and News Media Apprentices will have the opportunity to:
+Entertainment and News Media Fellows will have the opportunity to:

 - Consult on projects by reviewing scripts and animatics, PR/Marketing language, casting breakdowns, and other relevant industry materials

 - Write reviews for our website highlighting disability-inclusive content and other blog posts featuring RespectAbility-affiliated creatives, industry news and events, etc.

 - Assist with logistics for pipeline programs and virtual events

 - Clean up transcripts of events and webinars, and add captions to videos